aazahrou/aspirethemes.github.io/_docs/gouna-ghost.md

 }
 ```

-Aspire theme default value is set to `12` posts per page.
+Gouna theme default value is set to `12` posts per page.

 ---